-Rogue Legacy is a 2D randomly generated semi-open world side scroller RPG, requiring the player to adapt to a wide variety of different dangers throughout, and coming up with as much gold and as many different upgrades with each playthrough.
+Rogue Legacy is a 2D randomly generated semi-open world side scroller RPG roguelike, requiring the player to adapt to a wide variety of different dangers throughout, and coming up with as much gold and as many different upgrades with each playthrough.
 Although it is particularly demanding of its players in terms of individual skill, and it does take a bit of time to get the game’s fundamentals right to start, it can turn into a very enjoyable gaming experience within a quick enough time frame, without it being far too inaccessible like the games that it was based on.

 Graphics – 7/10

-The visuals of the game are extremely reminiscent of that of some of the earlier years of console gaming, containing finely designed 16-bit pixel art throughout, as well as even some 8-bit music in its soundtrack.
+The visuals of Rogue Legacy are extremely reminiscent of that of some of the earlier years of console gaming, containing finely designed 16-bit pixel art throughout, as well as even some 8-bit music in its soundtrack.
 In many different ways, besides the graphics, the game can be seen as a love letter to a number of early Castlevania games; namely the original trilogy, as well as Symphony of the night, given the fact that the majority of the game takes place within and around a castle filled with tons of different enemies to have to overcome.

 Gameplay – 8/10

-The game requires the player to traverse the Castle Hampson, and it’s other surrounding areas, to simply kill as many enemies as possible and accumulate as much gold as possible in order to pay for upgrades, which will, in turn, make each succeeding player character stronger in order to eventually conquer the castle’s four bosses, and open the door to the game’s final boss.
+The game requires the player to traverse Castle Hampson, and its other surrounding areas, to simply kill as many enemies as possible and accumulate as much gold as possible in order to pay for upgrades, which will, in turn, make each succeeding player character stronger in order to eventually conquer the castle’s four bosses, and open the door to the game’s final boss.
 Every time a character dies, the player must then select an heir to that character, and return to the castle to simply rinse and repeat.
 What I like about this game so much is that the player character is almost always different in stature, ability, and strength, forcing players to compromise accordingly, and adapt to multiple styles of play.
 The game demands diversity, exploration of gameplay variety, and experimentation; all whilst not being too punishing like many other retro 2D side scrollers.

 Controls – 9/10

 The only gripe I have with the controls is that they can be a little bit unresponsive at times, which in turn can lead to making unforced errors here and there.
 But by no means does this make the game unplayable.
-The control scheme, as well as the success of the game heavily relies on player’s ability to adapt to things such as character variety, enemy patterns, and being as prepared as possible for the unexpected.
+The control scheme, as well as the success of the game heavily relies on the player’s ability to adapt to things such as character variety, enemy patterns, and being as prepared as possible for the unexpected.